apereo/apereo.github.io/_posts/cas/2018-06-09-cas53-gettingstarted-overlay.md

 Client applications that wish to use the CAS server for authentication must be registered with the server a-priori.
 CAS provides a number of [facilities to keep track of the registration records](https://apereo.github.io/cas/5.3.x/installation/Service-Management.html#storage) and you may choose any that fits your needs best.
 In more technical terms, CAS deals with service management using two specific components: Individual implementations that support a form of a database are referred to as *Service Registry* components and they are many.
 There is also a parent component that sits on top of the configured service registry as more of an orchestrator that provides a generic facade and entry point for the rest of CAS without entangling all other operations and subsystems with the specifics and particulars of a storage technology.

-In this tutorial, we are going to try to configure CAS with [the LDAP service registry](https://apereo.github.io/cas/5.3.x/installation/LDAP-Service-Management.html).
+In this tutorial, we are going to try to configure CAS with [the JSON service registry](https://apereo.github.io/cas/5.3.x/installation/JSON-Service-Management.html).

 ## Configuration